 In the film Groundhog Day, Bill Murray’s character, Phil, feels trapped by the broken record that his life has become.

-But it is not until Phil finds a happiness that the cycle breaks and tomorrow arrives – a brand new day, a brand new beginning!
+But it is not until Phil finds the happiness that the cycle breaks, and tomorrow arrives – a new day, a new beginning.

 - which people do you know who might find this article helpful or inspiring?
 Consider emailing this article to a friend.